Contents

 http://example.com/products/flowers/tulips/

-The advantages of using this kind of URLs are that search engine robots will index the site better, it becomes easier for humans to read the URL, and you avoid revealing which server technology you’re using.
+The main advantages to using this kind of URL are that it becomes easier for humans to read the URL and you avoid revealing which server technology you’re using.
 Since the URLs don’t contain server specific file extensions, like .asp, .cf, .cgi or .jsp, this will also make it easier to change the technology used on the server, should that become necessary.

 Comments, questions or suggestions?
 Please let me know.